 Growing up, I knew I wanted a job where I could connect with and help people, but I landed in Marketing and Communications.
 After working in various industries from wellness to tech, I have found my home at Unsinkable.
 I’m now working in my sweet spot: building a business while also impacting lives.
 Knowing my efforts make a difference is an absolute gift.
 I wake up every single day excited to work on Unsinkable.
 I am grateful for the opportunity to spend my time on something so powerful, so impactful, so necessary in our world.

 This project was born completely out of Silken’s passion for helping others.
 It has shown me the strength in vulnerability.
 It has taught me how to slow down while going a mile a minute.
 It continues to teach me that together, we can turn our darkness into our greatest gifts.
-I look forward to leading such a strong and dynamic team as we make Unsinkable a source of strength of support for Canadians.
+I look forward to leading such a strong and dynamic team as we make Unsinkable a source of strength and support for Canadians.

 Fresh out of school and thrown right into the deep end of adulthood.
 I guess it’s fitting the first project I’m a part of is titled Unsinkable.
 Ironically enough, I can’t even swim!
 Unsinkable.
 First time I saw that name I was browsing university job boards.
 I was down on myself.
 Four years of schooling and I had no idea where I wanted to go or where I would fit.
 Little did I know then that I would end up here, writing this.